fsnajafali/HoloLensTreatment/README.md

 Go back to the project folder (`[Your Project Name]`) and rename `Assets` to `Assets_`.

-Open a shell from the project folder and run `git clone https://github.com/Silidos/ABB2020.git Assets` or use your preferred method of pulling the files from GitHub.
+Open a shell from the project folder and run `git clone https://github.com/fsnajafali/HoloLensTreatment.git` or use your preferred method of pulling the files from GitHub.

-Once that's done, drag everything from `Assets_` into `Assets` and then delete `Assets_`. `Assets` is the file path that Unity will read, so here we move the contents of our project from a temporary folder into the permenant one.
+Once that's done, drag everything from `Assets_` into `Assets` and then delete `Assets_`. `Assets` is the file path that Unity will read, so here we move the contents of our project from a temporary folder into the permanent one.

 ### Finalize Project Dependencies